cran/fastRhockey/README.md

 all been deprecated since the league changed website formats.

-With the seventh season of the league kicking off on November 6th, and games being broadcasted on ESPN+, this package was created to allow access to play-by-play data to continue pushing women’s hockey analytics forward.
+With the seventh season of the league kicking off on November 6th, and games being broadcast on ESPN+, this package was created to allow access to play-by-play data to continue pushing women’s hockey analytics forward.

 In Spring of 2021, the [Big Data